cjmdaixi/VSCodeQtCMakeDemo/README.md

 # CMake-based Qt project in VSCode

 This demo shows how to code and debug CMake-based Qt application in VSCode.
 It's actually quite simple.
-What I did including three things:
+What I did including the following things:

 1. Configure the global includePath of VSCode to support intelligence of Qt classes.
 This is done by configuring the VSCode's global setting file: settings.json by adding things below: